Fraud and plagiarism Economics and Management

 Acting, or the failure to act by the examinee, which makes it whole or partly impossible to correctly assess his or her knowledge, understanding, and skills.

-In Articles 21 and 22 of the Rules and Guidelines of the Examination Committee you will find more detailed information about fraud.
+In Articles 21 and 22 of the Rules and guidelines of the Examination Board you will find more detailed information about fraud.

 What is plagiarism?

 Plagiarism is carelessly or without proper acknowledgment copying data, texts, arguments or lines of thoughts of others.
-According to Article 21 of the Rules and Guidelines of the Examination Committee, this is seen as a fraud.
+According to Article 21 of the Rules and guidelines of the Examination Board, this is seen as a fraud.
 Plagiarism occurs everywhere, not only in academia.
-For more information, please see here.
+More information about plagiarism.

 In the programs offered by the School of Economics and Management, various subjects use assignments, papers and theses.
 The purpose of these assignments is to test the knowledge and skills of students so that the student is capable of substantiating his/her own thoughts.
 In making assignments, the use of scientific articles is permitted as a matter of course, provided this is accomplished in an academic way.